JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 Let's walk through this output a bit.
 `@snoopr` turns on some debugging code inside Julia, and then executes the supplied statment;
 it returns a fairly opaque list that can be parsed by `invalidation_trees`.
-Entries in the returned array correspond to method additions (or deletions, if relevant) that trigger one or more invalidations.
+Entries in the array returned by `invalidation_trees` correspond to method additions (or deletions, if relevant) that trigger one or more invalidations.
 In this case, the output means that the new `f(x::String)` method triggered an invalidation of `applyf(::Array{Any,1})`, due to intersection with the signature `f(::Any)`.
 `(0 children)` means that `applyf(::Vector{Any})` does not yet have any methods that called it and which in turn need to be invalidated.
-Finally, `more specific` (which is printed in cyan) indicate that the new method was strictly more specific than the one that got invalidated.
+Finally, `more specific` (which is printed in cyan) indicate that the new method `f(::String)` was strictly more specific than the signature `f(::Any)` used by the `applyf` `MethodInstance` that got invalidated.

 As we mentioned above, there are good reasons to think this invalidation is "necessary," meaning that it is an unavoidable consequence of the choices made to optimize runtime performance while also allowing one to dynamically extend functions.
 However, that doesn't mean there is nothing that you, as a developer, could do to eliminate this invalidation.
 Perhaps there is no real need to ever call `applyf` with a `Vector{Any}`;
 perhaps you can fix one of its upstream callers to supply a concretely-type vector.
+Or perhaps you could define more `f` methods at the outset, so that Julia has a better understanding of the different types that `applyf` needs to handle.
 In some cases, though, you might really need to call `applyf` with a `Vector{Any}`, in which case the best choice is to accept this invalidation as necessary and move on.

 ### New methods with ambiguous specificity